Ultimate guide to cleaning and preventing corrosion in car batteries

 Step 1.
 Prioritize security

 Step 2.
-Clamp the LiFePO4 battery
+Connect the LiFePO4 battery

 Step 3.
 Check the battery cables